the-agenda/agenda/demands/demands.md

 - Stop Expecting Us To Forgive You In Front Of Cameras To Make You Feel Good About Letting White People Get Away With Murder.

+- School to prison pipeline.
+There are a ton of factors that play into this, but a failing school is one of the biggest plagues in the black communities...
+One aspect I'd love to see is more Black men in schools as mentors and classroom management.
+So many schools in black neighborhoods are filled with majority white staff.
+And I can't blame the well-meaning Jessicas; nobody else wants to do it!
+Maybe offenders with misdemeanors and nonviolent crimes could do community service in elementary schools as para-professionals and get a path to earning college credits in education.
+On a whole we need more Black teachers!

+- Why are police unions so strong when labor orgs in other blue collar industries have declined for years?

+- Police brutality settlements shouldn't be footed by tax payers.
+There has to be a stronger incentive to keep cops from beating the shit out of people.

+- Being a police officer is a difficult job.
+Physically and emotionally.
+There should be a higher standard for hiring, more on-the-job counseling and training and ultimately, better pay.
+This goes the same for corrections officers.

+- A restructuring of civil forfeiture laws.
+I don't know much about it, but the fact they can arrest an innocent person, but keep their shit is insane to me.

 ## Federal Government
 1.